 The key to my success was guest posting – an all-out blitz across mainstream and niche publications despite starting out with zero credibility and zero connections.

-Over the last four months, I’ve damn near killed myself putting together Master of Guest Blogging – the inaugural course in Copyhackers Content School.
+Over the last four months, I’ve damn near killed myself putting together Master of Guest Blogging.
 It contains everything I learned on both sides of the divide: as a guest blogger and as an editor in chief.

 The more time I spent working on the course, the more thankful I became for my original two parts ignorance.